Package 'mwana'

 cluster

-A vector of class integer or character of unique cluster or screening or sentinel site IDs.
-If a character vector, ensure that names are correct and each name represents one location for accurate counts.
-If the class does not match the above expected type, the function will stop execution and return an error message indicating the type of mismatch.
+A vector of class integer or character of unique cluster or screening or sentinel site identifiers.
+If a character vector, ensure that each unique name represents one location.
+If cluster is not of class integer or character, an error message will be returned indicating the type of mismatch.

 .source